How to FAU

 How do you stay in touch with friends and family at home?

-My tip is to be in contact as often as you can.
+My tip is to be in touch as often as you can.
 It can be difficult because of the time difference but go ahead and plan it if you have to.
 It’s worth it.
-Find what works best for you, there is no right way.
+Find what works best for you, there is no right or wrong way.

 Corona has made many things a little more difficult.
 How is it going at uni?